complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 1. **Inline Functions**: All YAML logic implemented inline in headers
 2. **Template Functions**: Generic `from_yaml<T>()` functions for any memory region type
-3. **Concept Verification**: Static assertions to ensure `YamlConvertible` compliance
-4. **Complete Functionality**: Full serialization/deserialization with error handling
+3. **Complete Functionality**: Full serialization/deserialization with error handling

 This modular approach allows users to: